-South Dakotans Voted For Tougher Ethics Laws, But Lawmakers Think Otherwise
+South Dakotans Voted For Tougher Ethics Laws, But Lawmakers Object

 Politics

-South Dakotans Voted For Tougher Ethics Laws, But Lawmakers Think Otherwise
+South Dakotans Voted For Tougher Ethics Laws, But Lawmakers Object

 South Dakota's citizen-led experiment to "drain the swamp" of political corruption appears to have lasted less than three months.

-Lawmakers in the state Senate are set to vote Wednesday to repeal the voter-approved initiative and appear to have the votes needed to prevail.
+Lawmakers in the state Senate voted 27-8 Wednesday to repeal the voter-approved initiative and send the measure to the governor.
 The legislation was given emergency status so it would take effect immediately when the governor applies his signature — which he said he expects to do.

 The state's voters supported Donald Trump in a landslide last November.
-They also gave a 51-percent majority to a ballot initiative called the South Dakota Accountability and Anti-Corruption Act.
+They also gave a 51 percent majority to a ballot initiative called the South Dakota Accountability and Anti-Corruption Act.

-It targeted South Dakota's status as the only state that lets lobbyists give politicians unlimited and undisclosed gifts.
+It targeted South Dakota's status as the only state that allowed lobbyists to give politicians unlimited and undisclosed gifts.
 As a campaign ad said last fall, "Measure 22, the anti-corruption initiative, will stop that.
 No wonder the lobbyists are so afraid of it.
 They say you can't take your government back.
 Yes, you can."

 But the state's governor and many lawmakers say the voters goofed.

-The repeal battle has drawn national attention, as voters endorsed the measure, lawmakers rushed to court to block it, and its backers have demonstrated in 15-degree weather at the state capitol.
+The repeal battle has drawn national attention, as voters endorsed the measure, lawmakers rushed to court to block it, and its backers have demonstrated in 15-degree weather at the state Capitol.

 So why the rush to repeal the initiative?